sorelmitra/learn/verifit/Readme.md

 ### Example

 See example in `test/websockets/test_websockets_1.py`.
 The example connects to an online WebSocket test server.

+Checkout again the usage of the `Runner` class.

 **Note**: The demo API key is rotated every week, so you need to update that in `.dev.env` before running the test.